-The team created this book in the extreme heat of the mid-August scorching sun in Ibiza last year and we managed to pull off creating the whole book in just a matter of weeks.
-Our team worked hard together, laughed together and created something unique.
+Our team created this book in the extreme heat of the mid-August scorching sun in Ibiza and we managed to pull off creating the whole book in just a matter of weeks.
+We worked hard together, laughed together and created something unique.
 One of the great things about creative projects and working with a great team of positive people is that we create things that are truly one-offs using a real blend of different talents, experiences and skills.

-We had morning meetings over the period of a month at the stunning Giri Cafe in the north of Ibiza and here we sat and worked out the recipe line up and debated the merits and wonders of each dish that were being considered to include in the final listing.
+We had morning meetings over the period of a month and worked out the recipe line up and debated the merits and wonders of each dish that were being considered to include in the final listing.
 There were plenty of tastings and comments back which we fed back into the recipes and made the necessary adjustments to make everything taste delicious.

 One of the core concepts of the book is making plant-based eating accessible and fun and highlighting the way for more conscious eating and living.
 As we become more aware of our choices including what we eat, how we eat, where we source food from, then we can create a better world for all of us and improved health for each of us.